barisdinc/SimpleButUsefulGPSDO/README.md

 - An LCD extension should be nice
 - A raspberryPi extension with network Time Protocol server suppers might be brilliant

+<H1> This is working branch.
+Don't forget to merge to master with pull requests</H1>